ucsd-cse29/fa24/src/week3/index.md

 them figure it out later, and they can decide to keep trying (potentially with the tutor helping) or move on.

-Then if you're on Windows: install `git` for Windows, which comes with some useful tools we need:
+**Next** if you're on Windows: install `git` for Windows, which comes with some useful tools we need:

 [Git for Windows](https://gitforwindows.org/)

 (#Arunan - Should we include instructions for minGW on windows for gcc, gdb, etc.?)
+(#Yash - I think we should.
+MinGW and then have them test the installation at the end of this section)

 Once installed, use the steps in this post to set your default terminal to use the newly-installed `git bash` in Visual Studio Code: